tribblix/build/patches/openjdk25/README.txt

 'product-images', as 'all' tries to build a static image which doesn't work.

+25+11

+Minor patch noise.

+Needed to fix pipewire, add an extra hunk to illumos-port-27.patch

 25+10

 Much patch noise, it appears there's an attempt to guard Makefiles